 Manage instance

-You can view a list of running instances along with basic instance information.
+View the list of running instances and their basic information.

 -